Ansikka/kishan.py/README.md

-**🌾 KrishiMitra – Empowering Indian Farmers with AI & Language Support KrishiMitra is a smart, multilingual Streamlit web application designed to assist farmers in India by providing crucial daily support—crop care tips, mandi prices, government schemes, disease detection, weather updates, and a friendly chatbot.
-With BhashaBuddy, farmers can use the app in their native languages, making the platform more inclusive and empowering.
+**🌾 KrishiMitra – Empowering Indian Farmers with AI & Language Support KrishiMitra is a smart,multilingual Streamlit web application designed to assist farmers in India!!
+By providing crucial daily support—crop care tips, mandi prices, government schemes, disease detection, weather updates, and a friendly chatbot.
+With BhashaBuddy farmers can use the app in their native languages, making the platform more inclusive and empowering!!
 **
 🚀 Features
 🌐 BhashaBuddy – Language Support